matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 A is unaffected.

-It does not mean you have to put queues between everybody, but as an architectural concept that reduces complexity, queues are really important.
+It does not mean you have to put queues between everybody, but as an architectural construct that reduces complexity, queues are really important.

 XML is a great example of this.
 XML was designed to support text files, where order does matter.
 You cannot change the order of sentences and have them mean the same thing.
 But is that what we should be using for our data?
-Are the parsers that work for XML really good for data?
+Are the parsers that work with XML really good for data?
 No, they are terrible.
 And I think that is why.